-This involved working with other people on the team to identify what exercises have worked in the past and to create a list of new exercises we could try.
-Then, I took the initiative of running small team building sessions with a few of the organizers to see which ones worked best and reported my results to the rest of the team.
+This involved working with other people on the team to identify what exercises have worked and create a list of new exercises to try.
+Then, I took the initiative of running small team building sessions with a few of the organizers.
+The goal was to see which ones worked best and report my results to the rest of the team.

-The result of my work was that we were able to choose five team building activities that were well received on the retreat.
-The executive team told us that they were so impressed with the program that they wanted to repeat it on the next retreat.”
+As a result of my work, we were able to choose five team building activities that were well-received on the retreat.
+The executive team told us that they were so impressed with the program that they wanted to repeat it on the next retreat.

 The STAR interview process may sound intimidating, especially considering there is so much work you have to do to prepare for a job interview.
 However, once you’ve practiced answering a few behavioral interview questions using this approach, you will find it easier to use this approach.

 Before your interview begins, practice answering some common behavioral questions using the STAR approach.
-You could also ask a friend or a family member to hold a mock interview for you, so you can get real-time feedback on your responses.
+You could also ask someone to hold a mock interview for you so you can get real-time feedback on your responses.

-While it’s impossible to know exactly what questions will come up in an interview, using the STAR framework can help you prepare answers to common questions in advance.
+It’s impossible to know exactly what questions will come up in an interview.
+But using the STAR technique can help you prepare answers to common questions.
 In addition, the STAR framework can give you a good model to use to respond to any behavioral interview question.

 By using the STAR approach, you should have no trouble delivering a complete and confident response to the questions asked in a job interview!